GunaPalanivel/PayFlow/Backend Doc's/03-API's.md

 ### 2.1 RESTful APIs

 REST (Representational State Transfer) is the most widely used API style.
-It relies on HTTP methods and stateless architecture, meaning each request is independent.
+It relies on HTTP methods are often called "HTTP verbs" and stateless architecture, meaning each request is independent.

 ### 2.2 GraphQL